-For example-based texture synthesis, apparently the normal texture synthesis algorithms such as texture optimization [55] and appearance-space texture synthesis [56] are not fit for image retargeting since they are originally designed for enlargement but have no effective schemes for size decrease.
-Inverse texture synthesis (ITS) [42] can produce a small texture compaction that summarizes the original.
+[48] and appearance-space texture synthesis [49] are not fit for image retargeting since they are originally designed for enlargement but have no effective schemes for size decrease.
+Inverse texture synthesis [36] can produce a small texture compaction that summarizes the original.
 Its framework is very similar as BDS method so it will suffer the same problems as BDS if being used for image retargeting.
 On the other hand, the textural contents in most of our images are not standard textures so pure texture synthesis framework will easily cause content discontinuity or damage the globally varying effects.

 Generally speaking, as shown in Fig. 1, the joint utilization of F-MultiOp and example-based synthesis makes our image retargeting method to be more suited for images with large T-regions.
-Specifically, the scheme of using content-similarity-based F-MultiOp for initial retargeting and NT-region retargeting ensures the preservation of spatial structure and content layout in the resulting image, and also avoids the boundary discontinuity artifact in NT-region; the generation of texturebased significance map makes the T- and NT-regions to be more balanced and avoids the over-stretching or oversqueezing of content in the resulting image; the examplebased synthesis scheme well preserves the global visual effects especially the shape of texture elements in the T-regions; the integration of spatial information in the synthesis process solves the problems of spatial structure mismatch and excessive blur which are often appear in BDS results (see Fig. 14).
+Specifically, the scheme of using content-similarity-based F-MultiOp for initial retargeting and NT-region retargeting ensures the preservation of spatial structure and content layout in the resulting image, and also avoids the boundary discontinuity artifact in NT-region; the generation of texturebased significance map makes the T- and NT-regions to be more balanced and avoids the over-stretching or oversqueezing of content in the resulting image; the examplebased synthesis scheme well preserves the global visual effects especially the shape of texture elements in the Tregions; the integration of spatial information in the synthesis process solves the problems of spatial structure mismatch and excessive blur which are often appear in BDS [6] results (see Fig. 22).